khakhalin/carsharing101/02_relocations.md

 Unfortunately for this particular "city", relocations did not make it profitable, but this is not exactly surprising.
 The way we built this first model, with 20 cars, 5 zones, and one relocation per zone per tick at best, at any given moment only 5 cars out 20 had a chance to generate a profit.
 It means that no matter what, 15 out of 20 cars are always idling, and while relocations pushed the stats in the right direction, they could not not really turn the tide.
 To make relocations count, we need to make the model slightly more realistic, and raise the stakes of bad car placement, by adjusting the distribution of demand values across locations, and decreasing the average number of cars per location.

 Let's change a few things about the model.
-First, instead of changing demand across locations as $d_i = ai$, let's do $d_i = a/(1+i)$, to make sure that we have 1-2 good locations, and a longer tail of bad ones.
-Second, intead of having 4 cars per location, let's go with 1 car per zone, immediately making both car pile-ups in slow zones and lack of cars in hot zones more financially painful.
-Let's also adjus the probability of rentals (by fudging the $a$ coefficient above) to make the city without relocations just barely unprofitable (losing 5 €/day in CM2).
+First, instead of changing demand across locations linearly as $d_i = ai$, let's do $d_i = a/(1+i)$, to make sure that we have 1-2 reasonable locations, and a longer tail of bad ones.
+(The exact value of $a$ above does not matter: it just need to be low enough for the rentals still follow a Poisson distribution, as in this exercise we keep the CM1 values bound, by assuming that the hottest zone supports 20 rentals/day.)
+And second, instead of having 4 cars per station, let's go to exactly 1 car per station, immediately making both car pile-ups in slow zones and lack of cars in hot zones financially painful.
+With these inputs, our "city" is unprofitable without relocations, losing 45 €/day in CM2.
+The charts of fleet, CM1, and CM2 per station (Figure 2.3.3 below) are qualitatively similar to those charts we saw before: the fleet distribution is flat, while CM1 and CM2 grow linearly with demand, with the majority of stations being unpforitable.
+Just the demand values per zone (x values) are now distributed a bit differently.

-This will increase the impact of each relocation on the bottom value, and incidentally better approximate what happens in cities in real life.

 ![Stations model with slightly more realistic numbers, no relocations](figures/02relos_03stations_03better_model_no_relos.svg)

-🔥 Try the same pair of models with a linear distribution of demands.
-I'm surprized that the CM2 plot doesn't flatten that much.
-It would be nice to find a situation in which the effect is larger, esp as we want to later study the same model in terms of optional number of relos and optimal fleet.
-Better to find a shape of demand that is simple enough to look unassuming, but at the same time work as a good illustration.

-🔥 Describe what we changed in terms of numbers
+Let's now re-run the model with an exaggerated relocation rate of one relo at every 20s tick (which for this model meant approximately 8 rentals per relocation).
+As as before, it redistributed the fleet towards hotter stations (Figure 2.3.4 below, left panel), making CM2 per station flatter (right panel), but interestingly not quite flat.
+The city also didn't become profitable, but it did improve from losing 45 €/day without relocations to breaking even (total CM2 of around 0).

 ![Stations model with slightly more realistic numbers](figures/02relos_03stations_04better_model.svg)